I hope you love the DIY LED and plywood sign with text I’m sharing today – AKA my Celebrate Holiday Art!

 It was actually Hubby’s idea to make a border, because we had so much left over tubing.
 We shaped a wiggly, ric-rac inspired border (loose, relaxed shapes are much easier to create) that we held in place with staples.
 The lights are battery operated and all of the extra tubing and the small battery pack were affixed to the back (but slightly to the side so it’s easy to reach it to turn on/off the lights).

-It's really hard to photograph the sign lit up, but it looks so good at night!
-Even during the day, it's easy to make out the lettering because I chose teal tubing which has a high enough contrast against the light grey.
-You can mix up and personalize this project so easily and if you get bored of it, it's easy to remove and re-purpose the lights, and turn the plywood into something else.
-I think I get bonus points for a holiday DIY that can quickly disassemble and morph into something else...
+It’s really hard to photograph the DIY LED and plywood sign with text lit up, but it looks so good at night!
+Even during the day, it’s easy to make out the lettering because I chose teal tubing which has a high enough contrast against the light grey.
+You can mix up and personalize this project so easily and if you get bored of it, it’s easy to remove and re-purpose the lights, and turn the plywood into something else.
+I think I get bonus points for a holiday DIY that can quickly disassemble and morph into something else…

-Thanks for letting me share!
+Thanks for letting me share my DIY LED and plywood sign with text!
 This post was sponsored by Canadian Tire.